RibalTeeny/RibalTeeny/README.md

-### Hi there 👋
+### Hellowz

-Passionate AI student with a can-do attitude.
+Passionate AI Engineer with a can-do attitude.

 ## 📝 About Me